 processors. (relics of the past now but all processors have today)

 It is always enabled !

 When processor core temperature reaches a factory preset level, (90-100c?) the sensor trips and processor execution is halted until after the next reset cycle.

-But do know Most BIOS BRAINS (code) have there own thermal controls and its
+But do know most BIOS BRAINS (code) have there own thermal

 own sensors and will speed up the fans or shut down the PC.